har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 <img src="i2s_pll_settings.png" />

-Since the USB host is asynchronous to the PLLI2S Fs clock generator, the incoming Fs rate of audio packets will be different.
-So we need to have a circular buffer of audio packets to accommodate the difference in incoming and outgoing Fs.
+Since the USB host is asynchronous to the PLLI2S Fs clock generator, the incoming Fs rate of audio packets will be slightly different.
+We use a circular buffer of audio packets to accommodate the difference in incoming and outgoing Fs.

 The USB driver writes incoming audio packets to this buffer while the I2S transmit DMA reads from this buffer.
 We start I2S playback when the buffer is half full, and then try to maintain this position, i.e. the difference between the write pointer and read pointer should optimally be half of the buffer size.

-Any change to this pointer distance implies the usb host and i2s playback Fs values are not in sync.
+Any change to this pointer distance implies the USB host and I2S playback Fs values are not in sync.
 To correct this, we implement a PID style feedback mechanism where we report an ideal Fs feedback frequency based on the deviation from the nominal pointer distance.
 We want to avoid the write process overwriting the unread packets, and we also want to minimize the oscillation in Fs due to unnecessarily large corrections.